My Experience With Black Bear In Shenandoah National Park

 Their fur is very fine and gray when they are born.
 Their hind legs are very underdeveloped and they are open up their eyes 28-40 days after birth.
 The cub will start to walk five weeks after birth and they are dependent upon their mother’s milk up to 30 weeks after birth.
 At 3 years old, they reach sexual maturity and at 5 years old, they are considered fully grown.

 Typically, black bears try to avoid confrontations with humans.
 They prefer to stay unseen and covered by the forest.
 However, if they feel threatened or, are surprised by a hiker coming around a corner, there’s always a chance they could attack or bluff charge you and it’s important to know what to do.
 I hike a lot in Shenandoah and see bear all the time and I’ve never had an issue.
 However, it’s always best to be educated and prepared.
 From what I understand, there has never been a black bear attack in Shenandoah National Park on a human.

-On August 3, 2016, a dog walker was walking along the Snead Farm Fire Road (Dickey Ridge Visitors Center) when a mother bear with her 2 cubs approached the dog walker.
-The dog walker attempted to flee and the mother bear killed on of the trailing leashed dogs.
+On August 3, 2016, a dog walker was walking along the Snead Farm Fire Road (Dickey Ridge Visitors Center) when a mother bear and her 2 cubs approached the dog walker.
+The dog walker attempted to flee and the mother bear chased and killed one of the trailing leashed dogs.

 Reasons There Might Be An Attack

 - A mother protecting her cub – If you see a mother and cub, stay away